Krampus Fest in Market Square Celebrates Central European Tradition

 The parade was something that I did not expect to happen and amounted to anyone and everyone who dressed up as Krampus taking a short march around half of Market Square.
 In 2021, a participant dressed up Saint Nicholas was leading the pack and yelling out holiday messages as well while one Krampus beat a drum and others taunted onlookers.

 During this parade, almost everyone who was in the square waiting for the concert ran out to the fringes to catch a view, and it was pretty easy to simply watch the direction they were going and run ahead to get a great spot.
-At the end of the brief parade, everyone made their way back to the stage where the band was introduced and many of the Krampus participants hung out throughout the Christmas market for photos with guests.
+Admittedly, standing on the outside edge of Market Square had fewer people (and better views) than fighting through the crowd on the Christmas market side in the square proper.

 For those who wish to see the band (with a good view, that is), it is worth noting that Market Square will be packed for the show.
 Before the parade, I was at the front of the stage but, like almost everyone else, left in order to catch a view.
 By the time I finished taking photos, the stage area was packed once again and I couldn't make it anywhere close to the front like I was prior to the parade.
 Whoops.